August 31st

 Meaning of the subhAShita:

-For the unsettled/disorderly, there is no solace amidst people nor in the forest.
+For the unsettled/disorderly, there is no solace amidst people or in the forest.
 Amidst people, association cauterizes; in the forest, the lack of it!

 Commentary:

 Organizing one's own thoughts, surroundings and schedules is always a great way to avoid such a plight.
 Electricity is really just organized lightning!
 If it just keeps striking everywhere randomly, it cannot be productive.
-When it is organized as electricity, it has the potential to do many things.
+When it is organized like electricity, it has the potential to do many things.
 Similar is the effect of being organized in one's life.
-It can help one reach heights and keep him contented in life as well.
+It can help one reach heights and keep him contented in life too.

 pada vigrahaH: